Northwood-Kensett defeats Tripoli in first matchup of 2020 season - Albert Lea Tribune

 Double forfeits at 106 and 113 kept the score where it was before sophomore Treycen Rollene got the last win of the dual with a forfeit victory at 120 pounds, giving the Vikings a 35-16 win.

-Results from Northwood-Kensett’s second dual of the night was unavailable as of press time.
-Look online at albertleatribune.com for results as they become available.
+The Vikings didn’t fare so well in their second dual of the night.
+The Cadets, ranked No. 5 in Class 2A, took it to the Vikings only allowing two wins.

+Tiedemann and Thofson were the two victors in the dual.
+Tiedemann won by pinfall in the second period at 160 pounds and Thofson also won by pinfall in the second period at 285 pounds.

-Pending the results of the dual with Cresco, the Vikings are 1-0 to start the season.
+The Vikings are 1-1 to start the season.
 They will be back in action Thursday when they travel to Osage to take on Osage, North Butler and North Union in a quadrangular.

 Virus forces Gophers to cancel game vs. No. 16 Northwestern Wildcats